MFT Degrees, Schools, and Careers in Arkansas

 There are more options for students in Arkansas looking to stay in the state and still get the MFT education.
 Five schools that offer accredited online Master’s degree and PhDs in Marriage and Family Therapy.
 Messiah College in Pennsylvania which offers a specific online Master's track in MFT.
 Regent University in Virginia Beach offers a Master’s degree in Marriage and Family Therapy online that is also designed to help students prepare to qualify for professional licensure and Walden University offers a Master’s of Science degree in Marriage and Family Therapy.
 All of those programs are accredited by CACREP but not the COAMFTE.

-The only online programs accredited by the COAMFTE are Capella University which is also accredited by CACREP and Northcentral University which is accredited by both and also offers an accredited online PhD in the subject.
+The only online programs accredited by the COAMFTE are Capella University and Northcentral University and also offers an accredited online PhD in the subject.

 Learn more about an MFT degree online.